 \subsection{UW Camera-Radar (CR) Dataset}

 A large camera image and radar raw data (I-Q samples post demodulated at the receiver) dataset for various objects have been collected for multiple scenarios - parking lot, curbside, campus road, city road, freeway, etc. - by a vehicle-mounted platform that is driven (see Fig. \ref{platform}(b)).
-In particular, significant effort was placed in collecting data for situations where cameras are largely ineffective, i.e. under challenging light conditions.
+In particular, significant effort was placed in collecting data for situations where cameras are largely ineffective, i.e. under challenging light conditions \footnote{Please contact us if you are interested in the dataset. (xygao@uw.edu)}.
 We show the camera images and radar range-angle heatmaps of several scenario examples in our UWCR dataset at Fig. \ref{dataset}.

 The data collection platform shown in Fig. \ref{platform}(a) consists of 2 FLIR cameras (left and right) and two TI AWR1843 EVM radars \cite{ti1843evm}.
 Two radar EVM boards are placed to form a ‘2D’ antenna array system\footnote{Here, `2D' is equivalent to two perpendicular 1-D arrays.} that can provide more abundant object information.
 We place one radar array horizontally and the other one vertically to collect the data from both range-azimuth angle domain and range-elevation angle domain.
 We only use the radar data from horizontal array so far, and we will incorporate the vertical array data into the future work.